 Many liver diseases are chronic, meaning they last for years and may never go away.
 But even chronic liver diseases can usually be managed.

-For some people, lifestyle changes are enough to keep symptoms as bay.
+For some people, lifestyle changes are enough to control symptoms.
 These might include:

 - limiting alcohol